-The tall waterfalls mean that the prolific runs are concentrated for much of the season, with one section of the Åelva – below the prolific Bjalfossen stretch – reputedly the most salmon-dense stretch of river in all of Europe, with specimens surpassing 40lbs.
-The river also hosts strong sea trout runs, with fish up to 25lbs caught each year.
+The tall waterfalls mean that the prolific runs of strong fish are concentrated for much of the season, with one section of the Åelva – below the Bjalfossen stretch – frequently seeing specimens around 30lbs.
+The river also hosts strong sea trout runs, with fish up to double figures caught each year.

 The beautiful Horstad Gård Lodge is an authentic Norwegian farmhouse, and sits just a stone’s away throw from the river.
 It provides an idyllic base for a team of anglers to enjoy the wonderful fishing in this pristine wilderness, and has access to the entire length of the river – including 8km of private double bank fishing and 8km of single right bank fishing.

 The wild river, spectacular scenery and luxury traditional lodge provides a fantastic fly fishing experience for the adventurous angler.
 Be prepared to fish long hours during the peak of the season, thanks largely to the midnight sun.